Norm convergence of confined fermionic systems at zero temperature: Introduction

-The main contribution of this article is to revisit the convergence \eqref{weak convergence}, assuming uniqueness of the minimizers, and zero magnetic fields.
-In Theorem \ref{theorem 1} we prove that the Husimi measure converges strongly in $L^p$ for all $ p \in [1 , \infty)$, and the Wigner function converges strongly in certain Sobolev spaces of negative order.
-The latter spaces have been previously considered in the derivation of the Vlasov equation from many-body systems (see e.g. \cite[Theorem 2.5]{Benedikter2016}), as well as in the analysis of the space homogeneous Boltzmann equation \cite{Toscani}.
-While we are not able to prove in full generality that $f_{\Psi_N}$ converges strongly to $f_{TF}$ in $L^p$ spaces, in Theorem \ref{thm 2} we provide additional conditions under which convergence holds.
-Most notably, we show that $L^2$ converges holds if the sequence $\Psi_N$ consists of Slater determinants ({i.e.} Hartree-Fock states).
-In Theorem \ref{thm 3} we investigate the convergence of higher-order distribution functions, first established by the authors in \cite{Fournais2018} in a weak sense.
+The main contribution of this article is to revisit the convergence \eqref{weak convergence} assuming zero magnetic fields and $\hat V \geq 0 $ (in particular, minimizers of $e_{TF}$ are unique).
+We summarize our main results as follows. \begin{enumerate}[leftmargin=*] \item In Theorem \ref{theorem 1} we prove that the Husimi measure converges strongly in $L^p$ for all $ p \in [1 , \infty)$, and the Wigner function converges strongly with respect to certain Fourier-based norms, which include the negative Sobolev space $H^{s}$ for every $s<0$.
+The latter Fourier-based norms have been previously considered in the derivation of the Vlasov equation from many-body systems (see e.g. \cite[Theorem 2.5]{Benedikter2016}), as well as in the analysis of the space homogeneous Boltzmann equation \cite{Toscani}.

+\item While we are not able to prove in full generality that $f_{\Psi_N}$ converges strongly to $f_{TF}$ in $L^p$ spaces, in Theorem \ref{thm 2} we provide additional conditions under which convergence holds.
+Most notably, we show that $L^2$ convergence holds if the sequence $\Psi_N$ consists of Slater determinants (i.e. Hartree-Fock states).
+Additionally, we prove that whenever the system has uniform moments in phase-space, then strong convergence in $L^p$ holds for additional values of $ p < 2 $.
+This condition on the moments is verified for the harmonic trap $U(x) =x^2. $

+\item In Theorem \ref{thm 3} we investigate the convergence of higher-order distribution functions, first established by the authors in \cite{Fournais2018} in a weak sense.
 Here, we show that $L^p$ convergence can be extended to the Husimi functions to all $ p \in [ 1,\infty)$.
-For the Slater determinants, we show that the Wigner functions converge strongly in negative Sobolev spaces, but convergence in $L^2$ fails for orders higher than two.
+For Slater determinants, we show that the Wigner functions converge strongly in $H^{s}$ for all $s<0$, but \textit{not} in $L^2$. \end{enumerate}

 The reader may wonder if upgrading the mode of convergence has value beyond pure mathematical interest.
 It turns out this question has its motivation in the \textit{quantitative} derivation of effective equations for large systems of interacting fermions.
 Indeed, here one considers an externally prepared system of inital data, that converges with respect to some norm, as $ N \rightarrow \infty$.
 Subsequently, one wishes to prove (and, quantify) that convergence is propagated at later times along the solutions of the equations under consideration; see e.g \cite{Benedikter2014,Benedikter2016,Benedikter2016-2,FrestaPortaSchlein2023} and the references therein.
 In this context, our main result provides examples of initial data for the derivation of effective equations, which converges with respect to appropriate norms.
 Most importantly, these examples stem from states at zero temperature and include the orthogonal projections (i.e. the Slater determinants).
 In particular, one must be careful with the choice of norm in this situation, since regularity of the limiting function is not abundant--the functions $f_\rho$ introduced in \eqref{definition f in rho} are only of bounded variation.